Frigidaire FRSS2623AS Ice Maker Not Working: Complete Troubleshooting and Repair Guide

 - More expensive than buying a single solenoid or fill valve, so confirm the ice maker module itself is actually defective (no continuity, no response to power) before ordering.

-I’ve had more than a few situations where I assumed a failed ice maker, ordered the kit, only to discover the real issue was low water pressure or a kinked line hiding behind the fridge—so before you commit to this replacement, verify your water supply is actually reaching the ice maker inlet valve.
-Once you confirm the ice maker itself is dead, grab the Frigidaire Ice Maker Assembly Kit and you’ll be back in business.
+I’ve encountered situations where I assumed a failed ice maker, ordered the kit, only to discover the real issue was low water pressure or a kinked line hiding behind the fridge.
+So before committing to this replacement, verify your water supply is actually reaching the ice maker inlet valve.
+Once you confirm that the ice maker itself is dead, grab the Frigidaire Ice Maker Assembly Kit, and you’ll be back in business.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.